allanbutler/allanbutler.github.io/_posts/2022-05-15-whats-in-a-name.md

 #### Plot Most Trendy Names

-Plotting the overall growth gives us some insights but lets break that calculation out by each year to get a better sense of the growth grend.
+Plotting the overall growth gives us some insights but lets break that calculation out by each year to get a better sense of the growth trend.

 Lets observe how all-time most popular names have grown over the years instead of just observing the 10 year growth.
 We can accomplish this by first creating a pivot df.